section 8

 Ground 10 — Some Rent Arrears

 Rent was in arrears when the notice was served and at the date of the hearing, but below the Ground 8 threshold.
-This is discretionary — the court will consider the tenant's circumstances and whether it is reasonable to grant possession.
+According to Schedule 2, Ground 10 of the Housing Act 1988, this is discretionary — the court will consider the tenant's circumstances and whether it is reasonable to grant possession.

 Ground 12 — Breach of Tenancy Terms

 The tenant has broken one or more obligations of the tenancy agreement.
-Discretionary, and the breach must be more than trivial.
+Schedule 2, Ground 12 of the Housing Act 1988 provides that this is discretionary, and the breach must be more than trivial.

 Get landlord compliance updates